GSTT-CSC/QMS-Template/README.md

 ### Does cloning this repo mean I have a functional QMS?

 No, this is a template QMS for you to use as a way of performing and logging SaMD / AIaMD development activities during software development.
-You would need to edit the Policies / SOP's and Template to reflect your team, institution/company, resources, and products you're building.
+You would need to edit the policies / SOP's and templates to reflect your team, your institution/company, your resources, and the products you are developing.

-### Other useful public repos
+### Our other useful public repos

 |                                                               |                                                                                                                                                                                                                        |
 |---------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|